Ah, the 1980s—a whirlwind of a decade that left an indelible mark on rock music and fashion.

 Accessories: Studded belt, silver chain necklaces, and wristbands.

-Clothing: Tight, leopard-print spandex pants, black leather vests or jackets, and band tees or mesh shirts.
+Clothing: Tight and leopard-print spandex pants, colored leather vests and jackets, band tees, and mesh shirts.

 Shoes: Pointed-toe or cowboy-style leather boots.